 While there is a federal prohibition against the possession and use of marijuana, the federal government has granted states limited authority to allow the use of medica or recreational marijuana within its borders.
 What this means is that although you may be able to fly to or from a state for the purposes of consuming marijuana or marijuana-related products, you can't bring marijuana in, or take marijuana out of any of those states.

-You should understand the laws of Washington, Oregon, Colorado, and other states that allow marijuana sales if you plan to travel there to purchase or use recreational marijuana.
+You should understand the laws of states that allow marijuana sales if you plan to travel there to purchase or use recreational marijuana.

 Entering the US with marijuana

-The situation is different for someone traveling to Colorado or Washington from outside of the US.
+The situation is different for someone traveling from outside of the United States in order to visit a state or other jurisdiction that allows adults to buy or consume marijuana.
 All passengers entering the US must pass through US customs, and the federal government will not allow marijuana to enter the country.
 Also banned are any articles that are intended to be used with marijuana.

 In addition, non-US citizens who attempt to enter the US with marijuana or marijuana-related items, or who are entering the US for the purpose of consuming marijuana be prevented from entering the country, and barred from entry in the future.